LebeneSleem/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>
+This is an ALX Team Project by Lebene Gbebleou-Sleem and Veronica Gyasi.
+We forked the repository which contains the original codes andworked on them as direvted by the different projects.
+We will be focusing on hnittestimg andalso creating MySQL database and granting priviledges

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.